Hungary faces more criticism and boycotted meetings over Orbán’s visits to Russia and China

 But Orbán’s EU partners were startled by the appearance that he was acting on behalf of the 27-member bloc during his meetings with Putin and Chinese President Xi Jinping, and worried that he was undermining EU unity on support for Ukraine.
 Hungary holds the rotating presidency of the EU Council from July to December 2024.

-In response, some nations including Sweden, Finland and the Baltic countries, as well as the Commission, said their top officials would boycott meetings in Budapest and send civil servants instead.
+In response, some nations including Sweden and Finland, as well as the EU Commission, said their top officials would boycott meetings in Budapest and send civil servants instead.

-But not all EU members joined the boycott.
+But not all EU members acted in kind.
 The energy ministers of Austria, Belgium and Bulgaria attended an informal meeting on energy on Tuesday in Hungary’s capital, with one downplaying the boycott.

 “I think that we have a good representation,” Vladimir Malinov, Bulgaria’s caretaker energy minister, said as he entered the meeting.
 “Having in mind that this is an informal meeting, it’s not an issue.
 Maybe on the formal level we will have much more high representation.”